Kurento/kurento/source/user/support.rst

 * Step 2: If the problem still happens in the latest version, and the Kurento developers are already tracking progress for a solution in a bug report or a support contract, you may test the latest (unreleased) changes by installing a nightly version of KMS: :doc:`/user/installation_dev`.

-* Step 3: When your issue exists in both the latest and nightly versions, try resorting to the :ref:`Open-Source Community <support-community>`.
+* Step 3: When your issue exists in both the latest and nightly versions, try resorting to the :ref:`Open Source Community <support-community>`.
 Kurento users might be having the same issue and maybe you can find help in there.

 * Step 4: If you want full attention from the Kurento team, get in contact with us to request :ref:`Commercial Support <support-commercial>`.